🩺 Affordable Private Healthcare

 WHY ARE SCREENING NUMBERS SO LOW?

-According to various research, here are some of the main reasons why women missed their screenings.
+According to various studies, the following are some of the primary reasons why women fail to attend their screenings.
 If you find yourself in any of these categories, we have some suggestions.

 1. Bad Past Experiences

-REASON FOR SKIPPING A SMEAR: A previously uncomfortable or negative experience having a smear test
+REASON FOR SKIPPING A SMEAR: A previously uncomfortable or negative experience with a smear test

-WHAT TO DO: There’s nothing like a bad experience at the doctor to make us run in the other direction.
+There’s nothing like a bad experience at the doctor to make us run in the other direction.
 This is an entirely natural response.
 A good experience, however, can set things right.
-In order to make sure your next smear test is as comfortable as possible, consider trying these things.
+To ensure your next smear test is as comfortable as possible, consider trying these tips.

 • Consider taking a friend with you.
-You are always allowed to have someone in the room with you, which can make the process much less intimidating.
-If you can’t find a friend to go with you, you can ask the clinic to give you a chaperone.
+You are always allowed to have someone accompany you in the room, which can make the process much less intimidating.
+If you can’t find a friend to accompany you, you can ask the clinic to provide a chaperone.

 2. Am I Normal?